 - Maintenance Provider – A ROWP Maintenance Provider (MP) is responsible for the maintenance of onsite wastewater systems in accordance with the maintenance plan provided by a ROWP Planner or Professional.
 Individuals that are registered as a Maintenance Providers are also permitted to perform private inspections without the requirement of the Private Inspector endorsement.

 - Private Inspector – A ROWP Private Inspector (PI) is responsible for the assessment of existing systems – typically to support real estate transactions or building permit applications.
 This endorsement is split into two categories, Private Inspector Residential (PIR) or Private Inspector Commercial (PIC).
 ROWP Private Inspectors-Residential (PIR) inspect sewerage systems on residential properties whereas ROWP Private Inspectors-Commercial (PIC) inspect sewerage systems on commercial properties.
-Individuals that are registered as a Planner or Maintenance Provider are also permitted to perform private inspections without the requirement of the Private Inspector endorsements.
+Individuals that are registered as a Planner or Maintenance Provider are also permitted to perform private inspections without the requirement of the Private Inspector endorsements, however, are not authorized to use the Private Inspector designations.

 A ROWP applicant may have successfully completed a post-secondary program and have worked under the supervision of a Registered Onsite Wastewater Practitioner (ROWP) and/or Authorized Person or have completed self-study and have worked under the supervision of a Registered Onsite Wastewater Practitioner (ROWP) and/or Authorized Person to meet the educational requirements for their endorsement.